Management Consultancy Recruitment Guide 2024

 Management Consulting Sector Overview

 Demand has been particularly high in the US, Canada, Australia, and South Africa.
 Other important overseas markets for UK firms were the UAE, China, Japan and Singapore.
-The proportion of fee income coming from the EU has remained reasonably stable.
-However, the percentage from the rest of the world has risen from 8% in 2020 to 23% in 2021.

 Management consultancy firms provide external advice to organisations, giving specialist expertise or an outside perspective on the whole or part of a company’s business.
 This is in order to create efficiency gains, prepare for growth or implement technology.
 Consultants are typically employed to assess and analyse a specific area of an organisation.
 Following this, they will deliver recommendations for improvement.